Recognizability for sequences of morphisms: -adic shifts and recognizability

 \subsection{Examples of only eventual recognizability, and non-eventual recognizability}

-The following example produces a directive sequence that is eventually recognizable but not recognizable.
-We can require \emph{primitivity} of the directive sequence~$\boldsymbol{\sigma}$, which means that, for each $n\ge0$, the incidence matrix of $\sigma_{[n,N)}$ is a positive matrix for \emph{some} $N> n$.
+We say the directive sequence~$\boldsymbol{\sigma}$ is \emph{primitive} if for each $n\ge0$, the incidence matrix of $\sigma_{[n,N)}$ is a positive matrix for \emph{some} $N> n$.
 If $\boldsymbol{\sigma}$ is primitive, then $(X_{\boldsymbol{\sigma}}^{(n)},T)$ is minimal for all~$n$, by \cite[Lemma~5.2]{Berthe-Delecroix}.
+In fact the following examples are all primitive, so lie squarely within the mainstream symbolic dynamics framework, where minimality is a common assumption.

+First we give an example of a directive sequence that is eventually recognizable but not recognizable.